dvanmosselbeen/TryHackMe_writeups/brooklyn-nine-nine/README.md

 ## Privilege escalation

-I looked around but I did not find something else.
+I looked around, but I did not find something else.
 I need better eyes, so I want to make use of the `linepaes` tool.
 As there is no internet on that virtual machine (technical issue with internet on these vm's while there is supposed to be internet...
 Go figure it out), I have to tackle this differently and `scp` it from my `kali` machine.
 But then I leave extra traces this way.

 So from my `kali` machine: